pmqs/Fix-OneDrive-Zip/README.md

 This program automates the manual process described in the referenced page.

-**Notes**
+> [!NOTE]
+>

-1. It may be possible to work around this issue by updating the archiving program you are using to the latest version.
+> 1. It may be possible to work around this issue by updating the archiving program you are using to the latest version.
+>

-2. This program will modify your Zip file, so it is good practice to take a backup copy of the original file just in case.
+> 2. This program will modify your Zip file, so it is good practice to take a backup copy of the original file just in case.
+>

-3. You need a 64-bit build of `perl` installed on your system to run this program.
+> 3. You need a 64-bit build of `Perl` installed on your system to run this program.

 ## Usage